sonofjack3/EpsilonNFAtoDFA/README.txt

 README

-Theory of Computing Assignment, 2014
+Assignment for Theory of Computing course, 2014

 Compile and run EpsilonNFAtoDFA.java.
 A JFileChooser lets you choose a file which contains an epsilon NFA in Grail+ format.
 Epsilon